Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 ## Application and participant selection
 If you wish to participate in the workshop, please apply [HERE](https://docs.google.com/forms/d/e/1FAIpQLScBsO1FY7G9QWe3NMz7jMh979RxElithP54EkH52jhWBPUNpg/viewform) by 8 April 2024, 11:59pm (in whatever time zone you are in).
 In case you consider working on an own project, please also fill this additional [project proposal form](https://docs.google.com/forms/d/e/1FAIpQLSdF26r323esdelNElP9jwbGX06B-vw6hx0733OX0DBgFgFvaQ/viewform) before the deadline.
-Accepted participants will be informed per email latest early May 2024 and we will announce here when the selection has been made.
+Accepted participants will be informed per email latest early May 2024.
 If you have any questions, feel free to contact us at mlglaciology.workshop@gmail.com.

 ## Who can participate?